bahaasamir80/bahaasamir80/README.md

 ---
 ## ✨ Projects
-Designing and Develop Sales , Purchases And Stores Software (SQL Server Database & Oracle Database) With Clipper ,VB6 , C# Design and Develop Lawyers Software With VB6 , C# Design and Develop Attendance and salaries Software (SQL Server Database) With C# Designing and Develop Database Layer Software (SQL Server Database) With C#
+Design and Develop Sales , Purchases And Stores Software (SQL Server Database & Oracle Database) With Clipper ,VB6 , C# Design and Develop Lawyers Software With VB6 , C# Design and Develop Attendance and salaries Software (SQL Server Database) With C# Designing and Develop Database Layer Software (SQL Server Database) With C#